CzinkeM/NessajTwitchSchedule/README.md

 - Create secret.properties file in the root of the project and add the following content
   - CLIENT_ID={YOUR_CLIENT_ID}
   - AUTH_TOKEN={YOUR_AUTH_TOKEN}
-  - Check Twitch API [documentation](https://dev.twitch.tv/docs/) for further details on how to obtain any of this
+  - Check Twitch API [documentation](https://dev.twitch.tv/docs/) for details on how to obtain these.

 - Compile the project